 Common Issues

-Section titled “Agent not responding”If your agent isn’t replying to messages in the widget:
+Section titled “Widget not responding”If the widget isn’t replying to messages:

 - Check the application URL — Ensure the application URL is accessible.
-The agent uses this URL for simulations and contextual understanding.
+Marketrix uses this URL for simulations and contextual understanding.

 Widget not appearing